The Islamic New Year

-The next day is the first day the Month of Muharram and the Islamic New Year.
-The Prophet Muhammad, peace and blessings be upon him, said, “Whoever fasts the last day of the year and the first day of the year, Allah makes it an expiation of 50 years for him, and fasting one day of Muharram is equal to 30 days of fasting.”
+The Islamic New Year is on the first day the Month of Muharram, alhamdulillah.
+The Prophet Muhammad, may Allah’s peace and blessings be upon him, said, “Whoever fasts the last day of the year and the first day of the [new] year, Allah makes it an expiation of 50 years for him, and fasting for one day of Muharram is equal to 30 days of fasting.”
 For this reason these are important days to fast.

-Ibn Hajr al-‘Asqalani has related on the authority of Hafsa that the Prophet Muhammad, peace and blessings be upon him, said;
+Ibn Hajr al-‘Asqalani has related on the authority of Hafsa that the Prophet Muhammad, may Allah’s peace and blessings be upon him, said;

 “Whoever fasts three days in the month of al-Muharram, they being Thursday, Friday and Saturday, God will decree for him the reward of seventy years worship.”